azat-co/practicalnode/chapter11/chapter11.md

         echo "[`date -u +%Y-%m-%dT%T.%3NZ`] (sys) Stopping" >> /var/log/webapp.log
     end script

-To start/stop the app, use
+To start/stop the app, use:

     /sbin/start myapp
     /sbin/stop myapp

-To determine the app’s status, type
+To determine the app’s status, type and run:

     /sbin/status myapp

 **Tip** With Upstart, the Node.js app restarts on an app crash and on server reboots.

-The previous example was inspired by [Deploy Nodejs app in Centos 6.2](http://sqllyw.wordpress.com/2012/02/19/deploy-nodejs-app-in-centos-6-2/) (<http://bit.ly/1qwIeTJ>).
+The previous example was inspired by [Deploy Nodejs app in Centos 6.2](http://sqllyw.wordpress.com/2012/02/19/deploy-nodejs-app-in-centos-6-2) (<http://bit.ly/1qwIeTJ>).
 For more information on Upstart, see [How to Write CentOS Initialization Scripts with Upstart](http://www.openlogic.com/wazi/bid/281586/How-to-write-CentOS-initialization-scripts-with-Upstart) (<http://bit.ly/1pNFlxT>) and [Upstart
 Cookbook](http://upstart.ubuntu.com/cookbook/upstart_cookbook.pdf) (<http://upstart.ubuntu.com/cookbook/upstart_cookbook.pdf>).

 init.d
 ------------------------------------------------------------------------------------------

-If Upstart is unavailable, you can create an `init.d` script. init.d is a technology available on most Linux OSs.
+If Upstart is unavailable, you can create an `init.d` script. init.d is a technology available on most Linux OSes.
 Usually, development operations engineers resort to init.d when Upstart is not available and when they need something more robust than forever.
 Without going into too much detail, Upstart is a newer alternative to `init.d` scripts.
 We put `init.d` scripts into the `/etc/` folder.

-For example, the following `init.d` script for CentOS starts, stops, and restarts the node process / file `home/nodejs/sample/app.js`:
+For example, the following `init.d` script for CentOS starts, stops, and restarts the node process from the `home/nodejs/sample/app.js` file:

     #!/bin/sh